Astros vs. Padres Player Props Betting Odds

-Player prop odds are among the many ways to wager on the Houston Astros-San Diego Padres matchup at Minute Maid Park on Saturday at 7:10 PM ET.
+Player prop odds are among the many ways to bet on the Houston Astros-San Diego Padres matchup at Minute Maid Park on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!